ramin-vakili/BioFinal/README.md

 ## Overview:

-A project to a assemble DNA sequences from a set of short fragments of the DNA sequence Which are called Reads, using Euler tour of the De Bruijn Graph.
+A project to assemble DNA sequences from a set of short fragments of the DNA sequence Which are called Reads, using Euler tour of the De Bruijn Graph.

 ## Dependencies: